Virginia Elder Law Attorney

-A Virginia elder law attorney can explain things like Medicaid planning and the five-year look back rule, which limits eligibility for assisted living coverage if you transferred assets within five years.
+A NoVa elder law attorney can explain things like Medicaid planning and the five-year look-back rule, which limits eligibility for assisted living coverage if you transferred assets within five years.
 Your attorney can also help you to understand how a trust can help you to keep your possessions even if you need to go into an assisted living facility.

 Your attorney can also help you to understand the difference between wills and trusts, to explore ways to avoid death taxes and keep your estate out of probate, and to give you the tools necessary to protect your heirs if they spend too much or could have creditors after them.